johlym/johnathan-org/src/_posts/2018-09-12-review-of-todays-apple-iphone-and-watch-announcements.md

 ## **Apple iPhone**

-Three iPhones were discussed during today’s Apple event: the iPhone Xs, iPhone Xs Max, and the iPhone Xr.
+Three iPhones were discussed during today's Apple event: the iPhone Xs, iPhone Xs Max, and the iPhone Xr.

 ![](/content/images/wp-content/uploads/2018/09/Apple-iPhone-Xs-line-up-09122018.jpg)

 ### iPhone Xs

-The replacement for Apple’s prior flagship phone, the iPhone Xs will ship with the same dimensions and a whole host of improvements:
+The replacement for Apple's prior flagship phone, the iPhone Xs will ship with the same dimensions and a whole host of improvements:

 - Face ID will be quicker to respond and unlock, though they did not explain how much faster.